davidjbuchanan/MS3-lockdown/README.md

 The commercial aspect is minimal with a link to a 'store' (which is under construction) but has been included to indicate that the site could be used commercially.
 Similarly the home page's 'call-out' is primarily to enable users to subscribe to the site's **CRUD** operations, this could also be commercialised to enable a subscription fee to be collected.

-As it contains three topics (feeding, playing and mindfulness) it was important to partition these topics clearly for ease of use.
+The vision for this site is to have three topics (feeding, playing and mindfulness) The playing and mindfulness sections are for future development, so I have left a placeholder for them.
+It was important to partition these topics clearly for ease of use.
 To acheive this the navbar displayed each of these topics in its own discrete, but essentially identical, dropdown menus.
 Likewise the homepage's body presents three uniform rows, one for each topic.
-Please note that the 'Eat and Feed' topic is the only topic which has been elaborated, the other two are for future development.

 Each page displays an identical navbar and footer and similar body for each page, this was deliberate to aid users' navigation of the site.
 The navbar is elaborated for the pages where you add or edit a recipe.
 This was to allow the user to have rapid access to buttons that allow them to add and delete input fields; as this is a floating navbar this is an accessible and useful tool for the author/editor of recipes.